sudheerj/reactjs-interview-questions/README.md

 33. ### What are portals in React?

-    _Portal_ is a recommended way to render children into a DOM node that exists outside the DOM hierarchy of the parent component.
+    A Portal is a React feature that enables rendering children into a DOM node that exists outside the parent component's DOM hierarchy, while still preserving the React component hierarchy.
 When using
     CSS transform in a component, its descendant elements should not use fixed positioning, otherwise the layout will blow up.

     ```javascript